 Dream circle participants never tell each other what their dreams mean.
 We never say: That image means x, y, or z.
 We practice curiosity and ask questions out of a genuine desire to understand another’s experience.
 So if you come to circle with openness, curiosity, and respect for your fellow dreamers, you’ll be paving the way for a positive experience.

 How do I know if a dream circle would work for me?

 It’s best if you have accomplished some foundational inner work before coming to a Night Is Jung dream circle.
 For instance, 3–5 years of psychotherapy and/or participation in a meaningful discipline of psycho-spiritual growth.

-Note that dream circles are not group therapy.
-While childhood experiences may come up as a result of doing dream work, we don’t delve into those experiences or work out relationship patterns through interpersonal group dynamics.
+Note that while dream circles are not group therapy, we can go deep.
+If a dream points to relationship patterns or childhood conditioning, then those topics may be discussed.
+But we don't work out relationship patterns through interpersonal group dynamics.